19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting.md

 If you fail a spell casting check, you may choose to succeed it instead.
 	To do this, you sacrifice [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) equal to the difference between your spellcasting roll and the spell's [DC](../Game%20Procedures/DC.md).
 If this reduces your FP to 0, you gain the [Exhausted](../Conditions/Exhausted.md) condition, and then take any of the remaining difference as damage to your [HP](../Player%20Characters/Derived%20Statistics/Health%20Points.md).
 ## Spellcasting Aesthetics
+### Spellcasting Movement and Noise
 Spellcasting requires ***two free hands*** for complex hand movements.
 You must speak an otherworldly incantation whose sound booms with arcane energy unless otherwise noted.
+### Casting Time
 Spell casting takes time, specified on the spell card under “Casting”.
 (Ex.
-[Alarm](Spells/Mythril%20Spells/Level%201/Alarm.md))
+[Alarm](Spells/Mythril%20Spells/Level%201/Alarm.md) takes 1 [Action](../Game%20Procedures/Action.md)).
+These assume [Combat](../Game%20Procedures/Combat.md) for the purposes of an [Action](../Game%20Procedures/Action.md).
+Delve actions will say 6 minutes.
+### Spell Projectiles

-Spellcasting that shoots projectiles at a a target do not require a separate [Ranged Attack](../Game%20Procedures/Ranged%20Attack.md) that is part of what the spellcasting check is doing.
+Spells that shoot projectiles at a a target do not require a separate [Ranged Attack](../Game%20Procedures/Ranged%20Attack.md), that is part of what the spellcasting check is doing.
 [Line of Sight and Cover Rules](../Game%20Procedures/Ranged%20Attack.md#Line%20of%20Sight%20and%20Cover%20Rules) apply to ranged spells.

 Remember the [Rule for rules](../Foreword/Rule%20for%20rules.md).